Tennessee Responsible Gambling Resources

 Gambling can be a fun hobby for many people, but it also carries its share of serious consequences.
 A player’s passion for gambling can easily evolve into an addiction when managed improperly.

 Problem gambling destroys the lives of many players and even affects surrounding family and friends.
 Fortunately, Tennessee offers a variety of recovery resources to assist with treatment, prevention and overall awareness.

 “There are many harsh lessons to be learned from gambling, but the harshest one of all is the difference between having fun and being smart.”

 -Hunter S. Thompson

-Gambling addiction can happen to anyone; a player can quickly get in over his/her head without realizing it.
-One of the most difficult parts of gambling is knowing when enough is enough.
+Gambling addiction can happen to anyone.
+Unfortunately, one of the most difficult gambling practices to master is knowing when enough is enough.

 A range of other potential warning signs includes: